thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 - n: "`votingAddress`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
   d: "The voting address.
 The private key does not have to be known by your wallet.
 It has to match the private key which is later used when voting on proposals.
-If set to an empty string, `ownerAddress` will be used."
+If set to an empty string, the currently active voting key address is reused."
 {% enditemplate %}

 *Parameter #4---operator payout address*